stashgg/stash-unity/Assets/Stash.Popup/README.md

 The plugin provides a singleton `StashPayCard` class that handles all interactions with the popup card.
 Here's how to use it:

-The general flow:
+**The general flow:**

+For detailed instructions on creating Stash Pay checkout links, consult the Stash documentation.

-1. Request payment link on the game backend and forward the resulting link to the game client.
+1. Request payment link on the game backend and send the resulting link to the game client.
-2. Show the payment URL using the StashPayCard
+2. Show the payment URL using the StashPayCard as follows:

 ```csharp
 using StashPopup;